Will Meghan Markle Wear One Of Princess Diana’s Crowns If She Marries Prince Harry?

 The Princess of Wales was known for being quite versatile with her jewelry.
 Sometimes, she would wear her chokers on her head as she often did with Queen Mary’s diamond and emerald choker, reported People.

-According to recent rumors of the royal pair, Meghan Markle and Prince Harry have decided to live together at the royal’s Nottingham Cottage, stated US Magazine.
+According to recent rumors about the royal pair, Meghan Markle and Prince Harry have decided to live together at the royal’s Nottingham Cottage, stated Us Weekly.
 Business Insider believes that a royal engagement announcement is imminent given the couple’s recent activities.

 [Featured Image by Chris Pizzello/AP Images]